nidhaloff/IRabbitMQ/README.md

 **-RabbitMQ Interface for Node JS:**

-the Class IRabbitMQ is a Wrapper class to make it abstracter and easier to use the RabbitMQ Patterns in a Complex Project
+the Class IRabbitMQ is a Wrapper class to make it abstracter and easier to use the RabbitMQ Patterns in a Complex Project please feel free to use it if it match your needs. if someone want to contribute and have an idea to improve it and extend the functionality I ll be happy to work with someone or Team on it

 **- How to use:**